Srixx24/atlas-unity/README.md

 <br>

-This repository contains many projects from my third trimester of AR/VR development specialization, with a few sprinkled in from my fourth trimester as well.
-During this time a greater understanding of Unity and how it functions formed; some projects I'm really proud of are located here.
-See below for some examples.
+This repository contains many projects from my AR/VR development specialization, listed below are some of the projects I'm very proud of.

 ---
 <center> <h3>Repository Overview</h3> </center>